Rules and Guidelines

 Community Users

-Former students and members of the community may utilize CLE facilities, when available, and may arrange for services such as tutoring assistance and study room reservations.
+Former students and other members of the community may utilize CLE facilities when available, and may arrange for services such as tutoring assistance and study room reservations.
 However, community users will not have access to Upswing tutoring services.

 back to top